 The half-length #4 YKK zipper is quite small, but we didn’t have any durability issues with it as long as we were careful.
 In fact, for how light this bag is, we were impressed that after years of use, we didn’t have any issues with the zipper failing, even after countless trips in the Utah desert.
 The down continued to loft well and stay in place, and we’ve seen people use this bag for well over a decade before finally deciding to replace it … with the exact same bag.

-The HighLite comes in three lengths, allowing you to choose the side on which you want the zipper.
+The HighLite comes in three lengths, and you can choose the side on which you want the zipper.

 - Lightweight